chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Say we have these legacy APIs based on `MyMeters`.

 **(click)**
 Say we also have this client code that uses these APIs.
-When we go to migrate them to Au,
+When we go to migrate the APIs to Au,

 **(click)**
 ...the client code continues to work without change!